Negan: Backstory

-Sometime after the outbreak, Negan established himself as the tyrannical dictator of a community of survivors called the "Saviors".
-He wields a baseball bat wrapped in barbed wire that he calls "Lucille," after his deceased wife.
-Negan quickly gathered a large following and established outposts in various locations around the Washington, D.C. area.
+Sometime after the outbreak, Negan established himself as the tyrannical dictator of a community of survivors called the Saviors.
+He wields a baseball bat wrapped in barbed wire that he calls "Lucille", after his deceased wife.
+Negan quickly gathered a large following and established outposts in various locations around the Washington, DC, area.
 Within the structure of the Saviors, Negan has a right-hand man named Simon as well as several lieutenants, including Wade, Bud, Gavin, Arat and Dwight.
-One of Negan's first Saviors and lieutenants was a man known only as the Croat who had gone through some terrible experiences before Negan found him.
-Negan would employ the Croat's unique talents as a torturer and he became close friends with the man who came to call Negan "buraz" or "brother."
+One of Negan's first Saviors and lieutenants was a man known only as "the Croat" who had gone through some terrible experiences before Negan found him.
+Negan would employ the Croat's unique talents as a torturer and he became close friends with the man, who came to call Negan buraz or "brother."
 At some point, Negan and the Saviors encountered the Hilltop Colony and extorted its leader Gregory into giving them half their supplies on a regular basis; failure to do so would result in the Saviors killing members of their community.
 To set an example, his goons used a baseball bat to beat a 16-year-old resident named Rory to death, after which Gregory submitted to Negan's demands.
 Negan and his men also made contact with the community known as the Kingdom and made a similar agreement with their leader King Ezekiel.
 However, near the start of their relationship, the Saviors found what Negan believed to be a drifter near the Sanctuary.
 Disobeying Negan's direct orders to let her go, the Croat brutally tortured and killed the young woman who confessed to being a Kingdom scout.
-Realizing that the Croat was a monster and a rabid dog who had to be put down, Negan tried to kill his former friend, but he missed and only succeeded in blowing off the Croat's right ear.
-The Croat fled and eventually formed his own group in Manhattan.
-At some point, Dwight fled the Saviors with his wife Sherry, sister-in-law Tina, and a truck full of supplies that they refer to as Patty.
+Negan disfigured the Croat's right ear in an attempt to kill him, later calling him a monster, and the Croat fled and eventually formed his own group in Manhattan.
+At some point, Dwight fled the Saviors with his wife Sherry, sister-in-law Tina, and a truck full of supplies.
 Negan subsequently sent out a large group, led by Wade, to retrieve them and the stolen supplies.

 Season 6

-The Saviors become the main antagonists during the second half of season 6 and with their mysterious leader known as Negan being mentioned several times prior to his appearance in the season finale.
+The Saviors become the main antagonists during the second half of season 6, with their leader Negan having an air of mystery as he is mentioned several times prior to his first appearance in the season finale.
 His name is first heard in "No Way Out" when a group of bikers, led by a man named Bud, accost Daryl Dixon (Norman Reedus), Abraham Ford (Michael Cudlitz), and Sasha Williams (Sonequa Martin-Green), and attempt to steal their weapons, but Daryl kills them with a rocket launcher.